manfredimiraula/remote-dataeng/README.md

    - The analysis of the OrderQuantity distribution shows that the Order are compressed within 0-10.
 The order trends seems fairly constant in the entire lenght of the timeframe, however, it seems that we have some order spikes in the last part of 2013.
 When I plot the OrderQuantity using the Shipment date, there is more coherence with the past trend.
 At this stage, I'm not sure if this behaviour is a corruption of the OrderDate or a trend that happened.
 However, it looks like there is indeed a depression of Orders when looking at the ShipmentDate and OrderQuantity.
    - The analysis of the Price Unit distribution is in line with what observed in the FactFinance table.

-# Things I would like to add
+# Further improvements

+1. It would be imperative that, if this script needs to be passed through a team, a more reliable and robust way of setting up environments is provided.
+Using an init script is fine but it is very dependant on the system of the local machine and prior configurations.
+An ideal case scenario would be to use Docker to create a portable container with the project environment and basic requirements to run the pipeline.
+2. The use of Pandas to load into a DB is a bottleneck as the data size scale.
+I propose to move to Dask or PySpark and parallelize the load and transform.
-1. Loggers to facilitate debugging but also to track the performance of the pipeline and the recording of metrics
+3. Loggers to facilitate debugging but also to track the performance of the pipeline and the recording of metrics
-2. The usage of Pyspark.
-Refactoring the code in pyspark would make it BigData ready
-3. A more robust DB integration.
+4. A more robust DB integration.
 SQLLite is simple and ok for prototyping and for proof of concepts (or to share code between colleagues, if the datum is not extensive).
 However, it doesn't have the power of a fully fledged DB like Postgres or SQL server.
 At scale, a more robust implementation should be considered.
 However, I decided to use this simple DB version because it comes directly with the Python installation and this means high level of portability.
 I thought about implementing everything in Postgres and create a dockerization environment, but it would have been an over-engineerization of the scope.
+However, I provide an additional folder in the repo named "postgres_proof_of_concept" where the pipeline can be executed while connecting to a Postgres DB.
+The config json provides an easy way to configure the DB connection if needed.
+This is supposed to be an example about how the pipeline can be easily converted to be used with other storage and DB.
+This version of the script is less curated and it is very much a proof of concept leveraging the same steps and functions used in the main pipeline.